Vanguard Dividend Appreciation ETF Forecast to 2030

 What is the Vanguard Dividend Appreciation ETF forecast for 2030?

-The page provides a 2030 scenario range for Vanguard Dividend Appreciation ETF, including conservative, base, and optimistic paths rather than one fixed target.
+This page shows a 2030 scenario range for Vanguard Dividend Appreciation ETF, including conservative, base, and optimistic paths rather than one fixed target price.

 Could Vanguard Dividend Appreciation ETF outperform S&P 500 (SPY) by 2030?